Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 > Whenever you see a long thread, spot check responses from core developers coming late in the thread.
 Are they summarizing constructively, and taking steps to bring the thread to a decision while remaining polite?
-If you see a lot of flame wars going on, that’s often a sign that energy is going into argument instead of into development.
+If you see a lot of flame wars going on, that's often a sign that energy is going into argument instead of into development.
 > — \@kfogel, [*Producing OSS*](https://producingoss.com/en/evaluating-oss-projects.html)